 The team’s solutions are assessed at regional, state or country tournaments.
 While most schools run DI as an after school program, some school districts incorporate the program into their electives curriculum.
 Our tournaments provide the opportunity for participants to celebrate creativity with their peers and promote healthy competition.
 Every year, local volunteers help run 200 tournaments around the world.

 Teams in our program learn higher order thinking and improve in creative thinking, critical thinking and collaborative problem solving.
 Our participants experience the creative process, develop new friendships and learn to work together.

 Teams choose one of seven Challenges.
-Click here to preview the Challenges.
+Click here to view the Start Up Document and challenges.
 After weeks spent creating and developing their solutions, they go to a local tournament.
 Top-scoring teams advance to their state or country tournament, also known as an Affiliate Tournament.
 The top tier teams from each Affiliate Tournament have the opportunity to participate in Global Finals—the world’s largest celebration of creativity.